 Qualifying for the Over-65 Homestead Tax Exemption

-This property tax exemption can be granted to any homeowner of age 65+ on January 1, or who turns 65 after January 1 of that same year.
+This property tax break for seniors in Texas can be granted to any homeowner of age 65+ on January 1, or who turns 65 after January 1 of that same year.
 If granted, you will receive a discount or even a complete exemption on your property taxes — as determined by your taxation entity.

 The over-65 homestead exemption will reduce property taxes and create a cap on the amount of school taxes that qualified citizens are required to pay.
 This means that the amount of school tax you will pay in subsequent years will be locked at the same rate as the year you were first granted the homestead exemption.